 - Media Studies

 *the list above are those subjects offered to pupils is subject to change due to student choice or timetable constraints

-Here is an Options booklet detailing all the subject areas and courses included in the open choice.
+Here is our Choices booklet detailing all the subject areas and courses included in the open choice.

 Pupils should consider their interests and aptitudes and we may guide some pupils towards what we consider the most appropriate choice for them.
 We anticipate that most of our pupils will be happy to make their choice based on the detailed information booklet they will receive and conversations with their current subject teachers.